muit/muit.github.io/content/posts/memory/introduction-to-allocators-and-arenas.md

 However, this means we need to iterate over the entire memory block.
 It also introduces 8 extra bytes for each allocation.

 ### General
-A **general** allocator is one that can be used for all cases, and doesn't have any big limitation.
+A **general** allocator can be used for all use-cases and doesn't have any big limitation.
-I will publish soon how I implemented a general arena that is up to **130x** faster than `malloc`.
+I will soon publish how I implemented a general arena that is up to **130x** faster than `malloc`.

 ### Many more!
 Those were not all allocators that exist.
 There are many more.